- Home

 Aging Water System

-As part of the city’s long-term planning process, staff looks at whether we are saving enough to cover both current and future infrastructure maintenance costs.
-If utilities maintenance costs are under-funded, the city considers modest rate increases to make up the difference.
+As part of the City’s long-term planning process, staff looks at whether we are saving enough to cover both current and future infrastructure maintenance costs.
+If utilities maintenance costs are under-funded, the City considers modest rate increases to make up the difference.

 Increased Fees for Treatment of Wastewater

-How will water and sewer rates change?
+How did water and sewer rates change in 2026?

 How do I benefit from this rate increase?